Back to Course

 (iv) They wanted to extend their cultural heritage to Africa.
 They thought that African culture was uncivilized and barbaric, hence the need to change them.
 It was against this backdrop that the French pursued a policy of assimilation

-(vii) It would help them extend to expand their area of influence and control for national pride and glory.
+(vii) It would help them extend and expand their area of influence and control for national pride and glory.
 They wanted to acquire more territories and trade to boost the honour and pride of their countries.